sustainable-computing-io/energy-measurement-data/README.md

-# Measuring CPU energy Using Kepler
+# Measuring CPU Energy Using Kepler
 Explore heuristics and opportunities to improve energy efficiency